 5. It’s not all just in my head

 We’re sure there are still some people out there who haven’t experienced the built-up exhaustion, the chronic stress, or persistent insomnia that can gradually lead to depression.

 - It’s not just in your head.
-Sometimes this illness is in a tired body, a chemically imbalanced brain, or in disorders like fibromyalgia.
+Sometimes depression signs appear in a tired body, a chemically imbalanced brain, or in disorders like fibromyalgia.

-When your body suffers, your mind suffers too and this you can’t forget.
+When your body suffers, your mind suffers too and you can’t forget it.
 Keep these things in mind and you’ll be able to interact with people suffering from depression with more empathy.